Leroy Edwin Froom - 1890 – 1974

 Men that were true to the faith but not quite rooted in the “Word” within the Columbia Union had a problem.
 They didn't know how to combat these errors.
 When they saw this book, Evangelism, it seemed different than what they knew or believed.
 And Elder Froom says that they either had to accept it, or reject the Spirit of Prophecy.

 You see, if they were rooted more in the “Word”, they could have done battle with Froom and called him out with his errors.
 But they probably stumbled and couldn’t reason enough to point out his agenda.
-Today people take a one or two line quote in Evangelism the way it is presented and have no idea that it was cropped from a bigger picture.
-When these “like-messages” are grouped together, Froom has made it appear that Sister White wrote in a way or belief that is not true today.
+Today people take a one or, two-line quote in Evangelism the way it is presented and have no idea that it was cropped from a bigger picture and the context removed.
+When these “threesome quotes” are grouped together, Froom has made it appear that Sister White wrote in a way or belief that is not true or honest.
 This is far from honest.
 And subtitles with the word “trinity” have been added in.

-But if we study the context from the original writings including all paragraphs, you can see the meaning behind the quotes is very different.
+But if we study the context from the original writings including all paragraphs, you can see the meaning behind the quotes are very different.

 Questions on Doctrine is a book published by the SDA church in 1957 to help explain Adventism to conservative Protestants and Evangelicals.
 We were trying to measure up to their brand of Christianity.
 You could say, trying to be “one with the world”.
 The men involved from our church were Leroy Froom, Roy Allan Anderson and Walter E. Read.